-Secondly, we analyze and explain the religiosity differential as a type of cultural difference that is both imported from the context of origin and reproduced in the context of reception.
-In so doing, we bring together separate strands of the literature in a coherent analytical framework to study the sources of the religiosity differential and parse out their relative weights.
-Empirically, we show that the religiosity differential among second-generation Muslim populations is generally high, but heterogeneous across Muslim subgroups.
-It is principally driven by Muslims' higher propensity to think that their religion is an important part of their personal life, and to follow its religiously imposed dietary constraints.
+I show that the religiosity differential among second-generation Muslim populations is generally high but heterogeneous across Muslim subgroups.
+It is principally driven by Muslims' higher propensity to think that their religion is an important part of their personal life and to follow its religiously imposed dietary constraints.
 By contrast, Muslim populations do not stand out in terms of religious attendance or propensity to wear visible religious signs.
 Regression models within clusters explain away much of the observed differential, and predicted values show that a parsimonious set of variables are associated with the maintenance of high religiosity among the second generation.
-Overall, the religiosity differential can be characterized as a mixture of cultural import from the context of origin - as seen through the influence of parental socialization and transnational ties - and blocked acculturation - as seen through the influence of material insecurity, discrimination and segregation.
+Overall, the religiosity differential can be characterized as a mixture of cultural import from the context of origin (as seen through the influence of parental socialization and transnational ties) and blocked acculturation (as seen through the influence of material insecurity, discrimination, and segregation).
 Importantly, the analyses show that the explanatory power of particular variables varies across subgroups.
 This illustrates how different, parallel processes are at work in producing cultural difference for different segments of the Muslim population.

 The rest of the article is organized as follows.
-We first define assimilation as a process of cultural embeddedness in the country of destination, and one implying secularization in the European context and the French context in particular.
-We then discuss recent evidence of delayed religious assimilation among Muslim immigrants and their children.
-Drawing on the literature on immigration, ethnicity and race, we outline five possible mechanisms to account for this phenomenon: material deprivation, reactive religiosity, family socialization, transnationalism, and replenished religiosity.
-We proceed to detail the theoretical motivation and technical implementation of our analytical strategy.
-Shifting to empirical analysis, we inductively identify subgroups in a representative sample of the French native population in order to systematically match a sample of first- and second-generation Muslims living in France to a reference category against which we compare and contrast their religiosity.
-We then model religiosity within each native-immigrant matched subgroup to understand the processes at work behind the second generation's religiosity differential.
-The final section of the article discusses the significance of the empirical results as well as the payoffs to the new empirical strategy we develop and implement to study cultural difference without essentializing social groups.
+I first define assimilation as a process of cultural embeddedness in the country of destination and as one implying secularization in the European context and the French context in particular.
+I then discuss recent evidence of delayed religious assimilation among Muslim immigrants and their children.
+Drawing on the literature on immigration, ethnicity, and race, I outline five possible mechanisms to account for this phenomenon: material deprivation, reactive religiosity, family socialization, transnationalism, and replenished religiosity.
+I proceed to detail the theoretical motivation and technical implementation of my analytical strategy.
+Shifting to empirical analysis, I inductively identify subgroups in a representative sample of the French native population, in order to systematically match a sample of first- and second-generation Muslims living in France to a reference category against which I compare and contrast their religiosity.
+I then model religiosity within each native-immigrant matched subgroup to understand the processes at work behind the second generation's religiosity differential.
+The final section of the article discusses the significance of the empirical results as well as the payoffs to the new empirical strategy I develop and implement to study cultural difference without essentializing social groups.